davidgasquez/handbook/content/communication/talking.md

 - Favor interrogative-led questions over leading questions.
 A leading question attempts to get the listener to agree or disagree with a premise you feed to them.
 An interrogative-led question often begins with the words: who; where; what; when; why.
 "Did you like the movie?" vs "What did you think about the movie?".
 - Make [interesting questions](https://docs.google.com/document/d/1K_iFxFt9lh1i0mxKRIhOSd2e8X1LNvxnihbChKXhyOc/mobilebasic) to know people better.
 Use FORD (Family, Occupation, Recreation, Dreams) as fallback topics.
 - Remember people's names.
 Humans want to be significant.
 We strive for meaning.
 - Dishonest Flattery while effective in some cases, will destroy you long term.
-If you are unable to find a compliment about another human being that is truthful, you’re not trying hard enough.
+If you are unable to find a compliment about another human being that is truthful, you're not trying hard enough.

 ## [Presentation Rules](http://www.jilles.net/perma/2020/06/05/presentation-rules.html)